-Section 11.2 "Writing a Research Report in American Psychological Association (APA) Style" focused on writing empirical research reports to be submitted for publication in a professional journal.
+The previous section focused on writing empirical research reports to be submitted for publication in a professional journal.
 However, there are other kinds of manuscripts that are written in APA style, many of which will not be submitted for publication elsewhere.
 Here we look at a few of them.